 - A. Mix concrete in accordance with ACI 304.
-Deliver concrete in accordance with ASTM C94. - B. Select proportions for normal weight concrete in accordance with ACI 301. - C. Provide concrete with compressive strength of 3,500 psi at 28 days.
-Structural Drawings and notes to take precedence. - D. Use accelerating admixtures in cold weather only when approved by Architect/Engineer.
+Deliver concrete in accordance with ASTM C94. - B. Select proportions for normal weight concrete in accordance with ACI 301. - C. Provide concrete with compressive strength of 3,500 psi at 28 days. - D. Use accelerating admixtures in cold weather only when approved by Architect/Engineer.
 Use of admixtures will not relax cold weather placement requirements. - E. Use calcium chloride only when approved by Architect/Engineer. - F. Use set retarding admixtures during hot weather only when approved by Architect/Engineer. - G. Add air entraining agent to normal weight concrete mix for work exposed to exterior.